AzmatIshaq/cc1/projects/project2/README.md

 The pickup sound for the cheese, it was entitled "Retro Game Notification".

-The end losing sound it was entitled "Arcade Space Shooter Dead Notification"
+The end losing sound, it was entitled "Arcade Space Shooter Dead Notification"

-The level music it was entitled "Classic Arcade Video Game"
+The level music, it was entitled "Classic Arcade Video Game"

-The ending music it was entitled "Game Level Music 689"
+The ending music, it was entitled "Game Level Music 689"